liip/RMT/README.md

 Class in charge of saving/retrieving the version number.

 * vcs-tag: Save the version as a VCS tag
     * Option `tag-pattern`: Allow to provide a regex that all tag must match.
-This allow for example to release a version 1.X.X in a specific branch and to release a 2.X.X in a separate branch
+This allows for example to release a version 1.X.X in a specific branch and to release a 2.X.X in a separate branch
     * Option `tag-prefix`: Allow to prefix all VCS tag with a string.
-You can have a numeric versionning but generation tags such as `v_2.3.4`.
+You can have a numeric versioning but generation tags such as `v_2.3.4`.
 As a bonus you can use a specific placeholder: `{branch-name}` that will automatically inject the current branch name in the tag.
 So use, simple generation and `tag-prefix: "{branch-name}_"` and it will generate tag like `featureXY_1`, `featureXY_2`, etc...

 * changelog: Save the version in the changelog file
     * Option `location`: Changelog file name an location (default: *CHANGELOG*)